Achaean League: Army

 However, it was the Achaean general Philopoemen in 208 who changed the Achaean fighting style and weaponry to the Macedonian fashion.
-According to Plutarch, Philopoemen ‘persuaded them to adopt long pike and heavy shield instead of spear and buckler, to protect their bodies with helmets and breastplates and greaves, and to practice stationary and steadfast fighting instead of the nimble movements of light-armed troops’.
-These ‘reforms’ were not necessarily new to some of the constituent cities of the League, as the city of Megalopolis had been given bronze shields and armed in the Macedonian fashion by Antigonus Doson for the Sellasia campaign many years before.
+According to Plutarch, Philopoemen 'persuaded them to adopt long pike and heavy shield instead of spear and buckler, to protect their bodies with helmets and breastplates and greaves, and to practice stationary and steadfast fighting instead of the nimble movements of light-armed troops'.
+These 'reforms' were not necessarily new to some of the constituent cities of the League, as the city of Megalopolis had been given bronze shields and armed in the Macedonian fashion by Antigonus Doson for the Sellasia campaign many years before.
 Philopoemen then trained the new army how to fight with the new weapons and tactics and how to co-ordinate them with a new mercenary corps that was hired.
 He spent nearly 8 months of his term as strategos visiting, training and advising cities in this capacity.
 At the Battle of Mantinea in 207 BC the Achaean phalanx was positioned with intervals between the companies with lighter troops.
-This was obviously a major attempt by Philopoemen to increase the flexibility of his phalanx.
+This was a major attempt by Philopoemen to increase the flexibility of his phalanx.
 He may have picked up this tactic too from his experience at the Battle of Sellasia, where the phalanx of Antigonus Doson was also divided up with light/medium troops in between them.
 As well as reforming and re-organizing the infantry, Philopoemen also reformed the citizen cavalry.
 The cavalry was recruited, much like in other Greek states, from the rich and noble classes.
-Philopoemen organized the cavalry in lochoi, which usually in ancient military treatises means ‘files’, most probably of 8 men, grouped into dilochiai, a formation of double-files of 16 and so forth.
+Philopoemen organized the cavalry in lochoi, which usually in ancient military treatises means 'files', most probably of 8 men, grouped into dilochiai, a formation of double-files of 16 and so forth.

 However, by the time of the Achaean War in 146 BC, the League's army had decreased in strength and efficiency.
 The League was even reduced to freeing and arming 12,000 slaves.
 This was probably due to the 2nd century BC decline in population.
 This may well account for the increased hiring of mercenaries, especially Cretans and Thracians.